onsi/ginkgo/docs/MIGRATING_TO_V2.md

 - Ginkgo's OutputInterceptor (the component that intercepts stdout/stderr when running in parallel) should now be more performant and better handle edge cases.
 It can be paused and resumed with PauseOutputInterception() and ResumeOutputInterception() and disabled entirely with --output-interceptor-mode=none.

 ## Major Changes
-These are major changes that will need user intervention to migrate succesfully.
+These are major changes that will need user intervention to migrate successfully.

 ### Removed: Async Testing
 As described in the [Ginkgo 2.0 Proposal](https://docs.google.com/document/d/1h28ZknXRsTLPNNiOjdHIO-F2toCzq4xoZDXbfYaBdoQ/edit#heading=h.mzgqmkg24xoo) the Ginkgo 1.x implementation of asynchronous testing using a `Done` channel was a confusing source of test-pollution.
 It is removed in Ginkgo 2.0.